swap2ag/egos-2000-swap2ag/README.md

 ## Special version for ECE4750 (Work in Progress)

-This is a special version of egos-2000 that can run on the teaching processor from [ECE4750 at cornell](https://github.com/cornell-ece4750/).
-This is a RISC-V processor written in Verilog that runs on the Verilator simulator.
+This is a special version of egos-2000 that can run on the teaching processor from [ECE4750 at Cornell](https://github.com/cornell-ece4750/), which is a RISC-V processor implemented in Verilog and simulated with Verilator.

 ## Step1: Setup the compiler and compile egos-2000